 Millions of people worldwide have been affected by the global refugee crisis.
 Here are some of their stories.

 My favourite game is Ludo.
 I play it with my friends in the children’s spaces of the camp.
+We also play football with the other children in the camp.
 I have three new friends.
-We also play football with the other children in the camp.
-I go to the school and the madrasa.
-I like the preachers at the camp.
-When I grow up I want to be a preacher just like them.

 I miss my bicycle the most.
 I wish I had my bicycle here with me.